CollaboRateMgmt/CollaboRate/README.md

 Lets have a closer look at each solution.

 1. **Share work among many.** The process is the best because it exploits the principle 'many hands make light work'.
 The crowd themselves break down the project work, such that you can use the most number of crowd members.
 A [project governing body](https://github.com/sohrabsaran/CollaboRate/wiki/Project-Governing-Body) consists of one or more SPOCs ((Single Point of Contact)s).
 This arrangement solves the resulting issue 'too many cooks spoil the broth'.
 Yet, efforts needed from the project governing body are very small.
 The crowd does the most work possible, including [work breakdown review](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).
 The governing body does activities needing low effort but high coordination/knowledge/trust.
 The governing body forms the core part of the organization or 'crowdsourcing vendor'.
-2. **Fair financials.** It defines a general-purpose and accurate measure of the smallest possible intellectual effort.
+2. **Fair financials.** It defines a general-purpose and accurate measure of the smallest possible mental effort.
 We call this the microtask.
 Work measurement is very important for fairness and trust among all.
    You pay workers X times the number of  microtasks.
 X is the money per microtask that you pay.
 X is visible to the public.

    The customer pays Y times the number of microtasks in the project.
 Y is the money per microtask that the customer pays.